zio/zio/docs/howto/migrate/migration-guide.md

 ### Runtime Config Aspect

-ZIO 2.x, introduced a new data type called `RuntimeConfigAspect` with the following methods:
+ZIO 2.x, introduced a new data-type called `RuntimeConfigAspect` with the following methods:

 * `addLogger`
 * `addReportFailure`